preloader

 4. Access to patients

-On each of the dear benefits, CROs can give clinical test sponsors quick access to sites with high enrollment potential.
+On each of the dear benefits, Contract Research Organizations(CROs) can give clinical test sponsors quick access to sites with high enrollment potential.
 CROs continually interact with many hospitals and investigators, in order that they can recommend sites ready to recruit the sort of patients needed during a specific trial.

 Patient centric clinical trials are becoming increasingly important in the US FDA clinical trial process.
 Selecting the right CRO is essential to ensure that the clinical trial has access to the right patients and can be completed on time.